 At the hotel

-Free WiFi throughout, teens club, kids’ club, ski room, gym, valet parking.
-In rooms: TV, air-conditioning, free bottled water, free soft drinks from the minibar, Nespresso coffee machine and tea.
+Free WiFi throughout, kids’ and teen club, ski room with strapping staff to get you in and out of your boots, gym, valet parking.
+In rooms: Le Labo bath products, TV, air-conditioning, free bottled water, free soft drinks from the minibar, Nespresso coffee machine and tea.

 Our favourite rooms

-The rooms are far more colourful than your average alpine suite, and all have outdoor spaces with views across the piste.
-For the best vantage point, book one with a terrace so you can watch the action from the wings (with blankets and hot chocolates).
+The rooms are far more colourful than your average alpine suite, and all have outdoor spaces with views across the piste, so you can watch the action from the wings (with blankets and hot chocolate).
 There are some chalet options for families and groups, connected to the hotel via an inside (read: snow-proof) passage.